-And let me close off friends by assuring us that God's peace is not temporary because Paul says it's in Christ.
+And let me close off Brothers and sisters by assuring us that God's peace is not temporary because Paul says it's in Christ.

 The work which Jesus Christ accomplished can never be undone, his uniting God and humanity in his person, his atonement for the forgiveness of sins, his resurrection and his defeat of death.